Mystic Connecticut in 36 hours

 The Mystic Seaport Museum was very interesting.
 I do recommend buying your ticket online the day before for $26 per person.
 You will save $3 over the ticket price at the door.
 The seaport includes an active shipyard where they rebuild/ fix up old ships.
 Right now through 2019 they are working on the Mayflower II which is replica of the Mayflower.
 Mayflower II was built in the 1940’s.
 There are videos with more information about the Mayflower II and how they strive to use the old techniques of wooden ship building.
 We learned how they restore old ships and also how the old ships were originally made.

-We then decided to take the 25 minute boat ride on the Liberty for $4 each.
+There was a 25 minute boat ride on the Liberty for $4 each that we decided would be fun to take.
 We were the only ones on the boat.
 The driver told us more information on some of the ships docked at the Seaport, also about the sailing program that the Seaport runs for students ages 10-15 years old.
 We also learned about the Charles Morgan and the Joseph Conrad Ships.
 The Joseph Conrad is used to bunk the sailing students.
 After our boat tour, we continued walking and went aboard both these ships.
 The Morgan allows you to go underneath and see the Captains quarters along with all the sleeping bunks.
 It was interesting to find out how low the deck was, I am only 5’4 and had to duck down most of the time we were down there.

 There are also exhibits on how they made rope, the whaling industry and about Vikings.
 The village area was one of my favorite parts.
 There was a blacksmith, a copper, a chemist in the pharmacy, an old general store, an old printing press and newspaper along with houses from the 1800’s.
 The employees and volunteers that work in these areas provide a lot of great information about how things were done in the past.